Ballynacally-Lissycasey (parish)

-Ballynacally-Lissycasey is a parish in County Clare and part of the Radharc na n-Oiléan grouping of parishes within the Roman Catholic Diocese of Killaloe.
+Ballynacally-Lissycasey is a parish in County Clare, Ireland, and part of the Radharc na n-Oiléan grouping of parishes within the Roman Catholic Diocese of Killaloe.

 As of 2022, the co-parish priest is Brendan Kyne.

 The parish is an amalgamation of the mediaeval parishes of Kilchreest and Clondegad.

 The main church of the parish is the Our Lady of the Wayside in Lissycasey.
 This church is built in 1979 and resembles a dolmen.
 It replaced a church dedicated by bishop Michael Flannery in 1859, that was serving till 1977.